By Laurie Davies

 Information systems professionals span almost every conceivable professional category, including healthcare, air travel, financial services, manufacturing and education.
 Entire companies are even built around information systems, including eBay, Amazon and Google.

 According to Indeed.com, careers in information systems “are typically in high demand because most companies rely on technology, and software and computer systems are constantly changing.”

 But just what will a master’s in information systems do for you?

-According to Indeed.com, professionals in management information systems (one area of specialty within the IS field) who earn a master’s degree may expand their job opportunities.
+According to Indeed.com, professionals in management information systems (one area of specialty within the CIS field) who earn a master’s degree may expand their job opportunities.
+Completing a Computer Information Systems program can even be a requirement for some positions.
 Typically, they’ll learn valuable communication skills and take classes on advanced topics, such as:

 “Information systems is the whole puzzle where everything is connected,” says Kathryn Uhles, associate dean of IT at University of Phoenix (UOPX).
 "Information technology is just a fraction of it.
 Information systems adds the users of the technology, the processes for adding new technology or removing legacy systems [and] the policies and procedures around technology.”

 Students also conceptualize, test and deploy their own information system, as well as learn about privacy, government regulations and security concerns.
 They develop the skills to deal with all three so they can keep themselves and their clients safe in the information systems and IT world.

 The master’s program is different from a bachelor’s degree because it focuses more on real-world corporate situations, like using leadership skills to solve interpersonal or structural problems in tech.

 Uhles says the UOPX Master of Information Systems program doesn’t delve into the “technical/hands-on content like we use in our bachelor’s degree.”
 Instead, she says, “students learn about planning and implementation of technology resources, [and] concepts like emerging tech and technical debt are addressed to help with decision-making from a leadership level.”